Issif/falco-driver-check/README.md

 # falco-driver-check

-This script allows to check if falco ebpf probe and kernel module are available for your system.
-If once is available, you will be noticed and can start to secure your insfrastructure.
+This script will check if falco ebpf probe and kernel module are present on your system.
+If one is available, you will be notified and can start to secure your insfrastructure.

-If none is available, the script will help you by giving details about how to contribute for the sake of community, you have all intels for submitting a
+If none is available, the script will provide you details on how to contribute for the sake of community, you have all intels for submitting a
 PR for allowing Falco test-infra platform to build the driver you need.

 ## Usage